 If you have any questions relating to the need for a business case or guidance regarding submission of a business case, contact your assigned Customer Engagement Specialist (CES).
 It is recognized that pre-work is required to prepare the business cases.
 If needed, DTI offers professional services to help agencies develop IT project business and technical requirements as needed.

 Business Case Exemptions

 There are exceptions to the requirement for a business case as follows.
 If you have any questions or want guidance in the interpretation of these exemptions, contact your assigned CES.

-- Hardware / Software maintenance (support contract) renewals do not require a business case.
+- Hardware / Software license / maintenance (support contract) renewals do not require a business case.